Tabrizian/tabrizian.github.io/_pages/about.md

   - /about.html
 ---

-I'm Iman Tabrizian senior student at Amirkabir University of Technology - the mother of Iran industrial universities.
-My research interests are Internet of Things, Cloud Orchestration and Software Defined Networking.
-Currently, I'm providing solutions for the logistics department of IKCO - leading car producing company in Iran.
+I'm Iman Tabrizian graduate student at University of Toronto.
+My research interests are Internet of Things, Cloud Orchestration and Machine Learning.